Netcracker/DRNavigator/documentation/Architecture.md

 # SiteManager API

-This part describes what requests a SiteManager can respond to on both kubernetes clusters.
+This section describes what requests a SiteManager can respond to on both Kubernetes clusters.

 - [SiteManager GET](#get-dict-with-all-services-and-settings)
 - [SiteManager POST `{"procedure": "status"}`](#check-services-mode-and-status-of-dr-procedure)